TeamStatus/standalone/README.md

 ## Installing on Ubuntu

-If you are using Ubuntu 12.x LTS which is missing ruby 2.0, please follow [this tutorial][http://timwise.blogspot.com/2013/05/installing-ruby-2-rails-4-on-ubuntu.html]
+If you are using Ubuntu 12.x LTS which is missing ruby 2.0, please follow [this tutorial][http://timwise.blogspot.com/2013/05/installing-ruby-2-rails-4-on-ubuntu.html].
+You will also need to [install the latest node version](https://www.digitalocean.com/community/articles/how-to-install-an-upstream-version-of-node-js-on-ubuntu-12-04).

 You should be able to install everything using `apt-get`